BrunaRihl/BarMix-Dublin/README.md

 * It may take a few minutes for the website to be displayed on GitHub Pages.

 You can access the live website by clicking [here](https://brunarihl.github.io/BarMix-Dublin/index.html).

+## Credits

+### Media

+[Coolors](https://coolors.co/f08080-f4978e-f8ad9d-fbc4ab-ffdab9): Utilized to create the color palette.

+[Unsplash](https://unsplash.com/) and [Pexels](https://www.pexels.com/): used to source high-quality images for the website.

+### Acknowledgments

+I want to express my gratitude to the individuals who provided assistance and support throughout the process of completing this project:

+ * to my mentor, Jubril Akolade, for his valuable feedback, for patiently addressing all my doubts, and for always being available and willing to help.

+ * to my friends Ivan Frezza and Bruna Andrelieri helped me by clarifying some doubts regarding my codes.

+ *  to my husband for his unwavering support and patience during my study period.

+ *